uvaai/ml1/40 week4/40 AlphaGo/content.md

 some x-value, given a set of training examples.
 This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also just numbers we can use as regression targets, and uses the current state of the board (i.e. which pieces are placed where) as the function input.
 These are of course *much* harder functions to try and learn, and they definitely won’t have a straightforward set of training examples, but it *is* possible.
-The algorithm still uses *gradient descent* to try and find the minimum of some cost function and the whole system actually works surprisingly similar to linear regression, even if the model is much more complicated.
+The algorithm still uses *gradient descent* to try and find the minimum of some cost function, and the whole system actually works surprisingly similar to linear regression, even if the model is much more complicated.
 Once we have learned these functions, we can simply select the next move that will result in the board state with the highest probability of winning the game.

 This explanation is a little oversimplified in places, but the core algorithm really does just approximate the parameters of these functions using gradient descent.
-The hard part is of course getting the right training data, which in part was large collection of games played by humans.
+The hard part is of course getting the right training data, which in part was a large collection of games played by humans.
 In addition, the algorithm played versus itself many, many times, in order to get a better estimate of what the win probabilities of certain board states are.
 This allowed the algorithm to also explore new strategies and not just learn from human games.
 Because the number of positions is *so* large, the last essential component was the ability to generalize the complex board patterns to new board positions, which it might not have specifically seen before, but perhaps it did see situations which were *similar*.

 Given this understanding of the algorithm, consider if move 37 is actually creative.
 It is a move is that extremely unlikely for humans to play, but did